RasheedAlwahbany/PHPExportImportExcel/README.md

 # PHPExportImportExcel

-PHP Export Import To/From Excel Files To/From MySQL database in `phpmyadmin`
+PHP Export Import To/From Excel Files From/To MySQL database in `phpmyadmin` as simple as possible.

 # User Guide